box/bart/README.md

 The pre-receive git hook is an example of where to plug in the stop the line script.
-Hook it up to the git pre-receive hook of your upstream repository via a symlink and then configure a jenkins host in your environment file.
+Hook it up to the git pre-receive hook of your upstream repository via a symlink and then define your jenkins host in your environment file.
 The name of the jenkins job, by default, is extracted via the name of your git upstream project.

 ```
 cd /etc/bart
 # Configure your personal environment
 echo "declare JENKINS='jenkins.internal-ip.company.com'" >> rc/env

 # Create the symlink to the pre-receive script
+# ...which will, in this case, verify the health of job "your proj"
 cd /git/projects/your-proj
-   ln -s ./hooks/pre-receive /etc/bart/hooks/pre-receive
+ln -s /etc/bart/hooks/pre-receive ./hooks/pre-receive
 ```